 1. Into this perfect world came one who craved dominion for himself - Satan.
-Before we continue to learn about Adam's free will we must back up.
-Before man and the universe were created God had made the angels as spirit beings who would be his ministering servants.
+Before we continue to learn about Adam and Eve's free will we must back up.
+Before man and the universe were created God made the angels as spirit beings who would be his ministering servants.
 The angels were made with free will.
 Lucifer (or the angel of light) was one of the leaders of a host of angels.
 Scripture tells us that he was "the model of perfection" in the NIV version of the Bible.

 2. Notice in verse 15b that he was the model of perfection until "wickedness was found in you."
 What was this wickedness?

 Therefore, the first sin in the universe was pride.
 Lucifer, that beautiful angel of light decided that he would make himself equal with God and this was the first rebellion against God that ever took place.
 List in Isaiah 14:13-14 the five things Lucifer determined that he would do.

 3. How did Lucifer achieve his goals?
 We get a clue in Ezekiel 28:16.

 "In the abundance of your trade....".
 The word for trade means persistent plotting and slander.
 Lucifer worked among other angels to get them to see his point of view and join him.

 4. Lucifer was cast out of Heaven but he did not stop rebelling.
 Instead, he set up a kingdom of his own that was in opposition to God's kingdom.
 Jesus confirmed that and Luke shares his words in: